-- The Skeptic’s Guide To Low-Fidelity Prototyping1
+- The Skeptic’s Guide To Low-Fidelity Prototyping’“)

-- Content-First Prototyping2
+- Content-First Prototyping

-- Using Sketch For Responsive Web Design3
+- Using Sketch For Responsive Web Design’“)

 I will rely on my personal experience in using and researching various tools to explain how certain tools are a better fit than others.
-Near the end of the article, the “Resources5” section will point you in the direction of more specific comparisons to give you additional context for decision-making.
+Near the end of the article, the “Resources” section will point you in the direction of more specific comparisons to give you additional context for decision-making.

 You Need a Mobile Tool.
 What Do You Do?

 Even though you have many tools to choose from for your mobile project, picking one does not have to be a daunting task.
 You can narrow the possibilities by answering questions to form selection criteria.